hisatakeishida/HPC_tool/README.md

 # HPC_tool

-Summarising inofrmation useful for HPC (Bunya or Gadi)
+Summarising information useful for HPC (Bunya or Gadi)